Kong/lua-resty-events/README.md

 `syntax: success, err = events.post(source, event, data, unique)`

-Will post a new event. `source` and `event` are both strings. `data` can be anything (including `nil`) as long as it is (de)serializable by the cjson module.
+Will post a new event. `source` and `event` are both strings. `data` can be anything (including `nil`) as long as it is (de)serializable by the cjson or other module.

 If the `unique` parameter is provided then only one worker will execute the event, the other workers will ignore it.
 Also any follow up events with the same `unique`